leone2016/admipro2-udemy/README.md

 * ng g c pages/pages --flat -is --spec=false | flat: not creating a new folder
 * all app.compotent.html content cut and past into pages.component.html
-    * app.componet.html had every components such as progress, dashboard but It's dificult to implement in the same page (app.component.html) the LOGIN for this reason we've lets create a new component (pages.component.html)
+    * app.componet.html had every components such as progress, dashboard but It's dificult to implement in the same page (app.component.html) the LOGIN for this reason we've let's create a new component (pages.component.html)

 ## LIBS
 * animate.css  let's have more information about animate
+* shearch animate.css and change 1s to 0.3s